RISC-KC/basic_rv32s/guidelines/development_log.md

 e.g.) Cache: 0000_0000, Mem: DEAD_BEEF.
 Cache: AAAA_0000, Mem: DEAD_BEEF -> Cache: 1242_AABE, Mem: AAAA_0000 (Expected AAAA_BEEF)

 Huh, but in that case couldn’t we just standardize the initial values of memory and cache to 0?
 Do we really need a masking signal on cache flush?
-Is there any case where we invalidate a line on the Data Cache side…?
-It would be nice if there were…
+Is there any case where we invalidate a line on the Data Cache side...?
+It would be nice if there were...

 For the RV64 implementation, we decided to implement it by modding the ALU, ALUController, and Instruction Decoder.